nhatminh37/Smart_contract/README.md

 ## Project Structure

 - `contracts/` - Smart contract code
-  - `CharityFund.sol` - Contract for the charity platform
   - `LendingPlatform.sol` - Contract for the P2P lending platform
-- `frontend/` - Frontend code for the lending platform
 - `lending.html` - Main HTML for the lending platform
 - `lending-app.js` - JavaScript for the lending platform
 - `lending-abi.js` - ABI for the lending contract
-- `index.html` - Main HTML file for the charity platform
-- `styles.css` - CSS styling for both platforms
+- `styles.css` - CSS styling for the platform
-- `app.js` - JavaScript for the charity platform
-- `contract-abi.js` - Contract ABI for the charity platform

 ### Prerequisites

 - MetaMask browser extension
 - Sepolia testnet account with test ETH

-## Using the Charity Platform

-1. **Connect Wallet**: Click "Connect Wallet" and approve the MetaMask connection
-2. **View Campaigns**: Browse active charity campaigns
-3. **Make Donations**: Donate ETH to a campaign
-4. **Create Proposals**: If you're a donor, propose how funds should be used
-5. **Vote on Proposals**: Vote for or against proposals for fund distribution
-6. **Admin Functions**: Contract owners can create campaigns and execute passed proposals

 ## Using the P2P Lending Platform